DarkWiiPlayer/restia/readme.md

 These are the most important modules that get most of the work done:

+### Request

+Restia provides some convenience for request-handling in the `restia.request` module.
+This module is passed automatically to every request handler wrapped in `restia.controller.xpcall` as its first argument.

+It wraps openresty functions to access request data and adds functionality to many of them, allowing the user to e. g. easily read and set cookies or access request parameters in a variety of formats.

 ### Config

 The `restia.config` module takes care of everything configuration-related.